andrewj35/494P-Project/README.md

 Required = R
 R	- RFC document
 R	- server process (not sure what this means)
-R	X- client can join a room
-R	- client can leave a room
-R	X- client can list members of a room
+R	X- client can leave a room
-R	- client can send messages to a room
+R	X- client can send messages to a room
-R	- client can send distinct message to multiple (selected) rooms R	- client can join multiple (selected rooms) => headers for each room i.e. <room_name>
-R	- server/client can gracefully handle client/server crashes (need to get clarification on this) R	- Programming style - I assume clean, readable with comments for functions/variables
+R	- client can send distinct message to multiple (selected) rooms R	- server/client can gracefully handle client/server crashes (need to get clarification on this) R	- Programming style - I assume clean, readable with comments for functions/variables